-In cases where the MHLW receives an application for approval for marketing of the New Pharmaceuticals, the MHLW shall hear the opinions of the Pharmaceutical Affairs and Food Sanitation Council in advance.27
+In cases where the MHLW receives an application for approval for marketing of pharmaceuticals with new active components, etc. (the "New Pharmaceuticals"), the MHLW shall hear the opinions of the Pharmaceutical Affairs and Food Sanitation Council in advance.32

-A person who has received approval for marketing the New Pharmaceuticals shall apply for re-examination by the MHLW within three months after the certain investigation period.28 In the case of orphan drugs, etc., such investigation period shall be ten years, and in the case of ordinary brand-name drugs, such investigation period shall be eight years.
+A person who has received approval for marketing the New Pharmaceuticals shall apply for re-examination by the MHLW within three months after the certain investigation period.33 In the case of orphan drugs, etc., such investigation period shall be 10 years and in the case of ordinary brand-name drugs, such investigation period shall be eight years.